History is best understood through the people who spend their lives inside it.

 Was Socrates executed for heresy?
 Conversation with Matt Gatton (Author of Shadows of Socrates)

 The Nazi and the Psychiatrist - the book behind the film "Nuremberg."
-Conversation with Jack El-Hai (Author of The Nazi and teh Psychiatrist)
+Conversation with Jack El-Hai (Author of The Nazi and the Psychiatrist)

 Mesopotamia and the Birth of History: Conversation with Moudhy Al-Rashid (Scholar and Author of Between Two Rivers)